giangnt55/giangnt55/README.md

 ### ✨&nbsp; About Me

 I am a junior .Net Developer.
-Currently, i'm working at <a href="https://estuary.solutions/">Estuary Solutions</a>
+Currently, i'm working at <a href="https://estuary.solutions/" target="_blank">Estuary Solutions</a>

 <h3>Things I code with</h3>
 <p>